stefantaubert/tts-mos-test-mturk/README.md

 - `init`: initialize project from .json-file
 - `masks`
+  - `create`: create empty mask
+  - `mask-workers-by-id`: mask workers by their WorkerId
+  - `mask-workers-by-age-group`: mask workers by their age group
+  - `mask-workers-by-gender`: mask workers by their gender
   - `mask-workers-by-assignments-count`: mask workers by their count of assignments
   - `mask-workers-by-masked-ratings-count`: mask workers by their count of masked ratings
   - `mask-workers-by-correlation`: mask workers by their algorithm/sentence correlation
   - `mask-workers-by-correlation-percent`: mask workers by their algorithm/sentence correlation (percentage-wise)
+  - `mask-assignments-by-id`: mask assignments by their AssignmentId
   - `mask-assignments-by-device`: mask assignments by their listening device
-  - `mask-assignments-by-worktime`: mask assignments by their worktime
+  - `mask-assignments-by-status`: mask assignments by their status
   - `mask-assignments-by-time`: mask assignments by their submit time
-  - `mask-assignments-by-status`: mask assignments by their status
   - `mask-rating-outliers`: mask outlying ratings
+  - `merge-masks`: merge masks together
+  - `reverse-mask`: reverse mask
 - `stats`
   - `print-mos`: print MOS and CI95
   - `print-masking-stats`: print masking statistics